-Occupational therapy needs for the eligible person through EPSDT, as applicable, shall be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
-Occupational therapy services authorized through the waiver shall not duplicate state plan services.
+Occupational therapy needs for the eligible person through EPSDT, as applicable, shall first be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
+Occupational therapy through EPSDT for eligible persons under age 21 shall be provided and exhausted first for persons before DD waiver occupational therapy is provided.

-Service Delivery Method (check each that applies):
+Service Delivery Method (check each that appl ies):